saratmoka/COMBSS-Python-VIGNETTE/README.md

 # COMBSS-VIGNETTE

 Here we provide a first vignette to run COMBSS, a novel algorithm for best subset selection for a linear regression model, using Python.
+For a vignette that runs COMBSS in R, we refer to https://github.com/benoit-liquet/COMBSS-R-VIGNETTE.

-This vignette reproduces some replications from the simulation study presented in our article :
+This vignette reproduces some replications from the simulation study presented in our article:

 > Moka S, Liquet B, Zhu H, and Muller S (2022).
 COMBSS: Best Subset Selection via Continuous Optimization. *Submitted to arXiv*, 36 pages.